Northern lights in Lake District tonight

 Ennerdale Water

 Get directions ↗Ennerdale is the westernmost and least visited of the Lake District lakes.
 No road runs along the north shore, and the hamlet of Ennerdale Bridge at the west end has minimal lighting.
 The lake surface reflects aurora directly and gives a clear north-facing view up the valley with the High Stile ridge as a backdrop.
 Bortle 2 conditions are consistent from the lake shore at night.
-This is arguably the finest aurora reflection foreground in England - a large, still lake in a dark valley with no nearby light sources.
+This is the finest aurora reflection foreground in England - a large, still lake in a dark valley with no nearby light sources.
 Access from the Bleach Green car park gives a walkable route to the lakeshore.

 Wastwater